JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 But, that's not how my mind works.
 I'm most productive when I'm working on my daily flight of fancy.

-These days I keep a list of projects I'm interested in, and flit between them as I get motivated.
+These days I keep a list of projects I'm interested in and flit between them as I get motivated.
 I'll only force myself to stay focused on a project if there's something time sensitive like a critical bug.

 > Lesson: I'm most productive when I'm following my passion.